celesteh/MooServer/README.md

 # MooServer
-Authentication, Object serving, and OSC proxy for SCMoo clients
+Authentication, Object serving, and OSC proxy for SCMoo clients.